maiatoday/maiatoday.github.io/content/post/vibecodeingJunie/index.md

 date: 2025-03-02T22:02:23+01:00
 draft: false
 ---
 Sunday afternoon.
 Perfect time to hang out with [Junie](https://www.jetbrains.com/junie/).
 I want to refresh my memory on some Compose drawing techniques.
 I am not really in the mood for Googling.
-I don't need a production read app.
-I really just want mess around.
+I don't need a production ready app.
+I really just want to mess around.
 How far can I [vibe code](https://x.com/karpathy/status/1886192184808149383) this.
 I'll start off by setting Junie to brave mode.

 ![brave](brave.png)